Employees of the Commonwealth and prescribed large businesses are covered by a no-fault workers compensation scheme called Comcare.

 Already have a lawyer, but are considering a move to Adviceline?
 Here is what you need to know about changing lawyers.

 Comcare is a national compensation scheme, originally established to provide standardised and consistent compensation for Commonwealth employees who are injured at work.
-The scheme was subsequently expanded to cover prescribed large businesses.
+Currently there are over 35 companies who self-insure under the Comcare scheme.

 Workers are covered by the Comcare scheme regardless of who was at fault.